SAP-archive/teched2020-IIS360/README.md

 ## Description

-This repository contains the material for the SAP TechEd 2020 session called IIS360 - Simplify Development of SAP Fiori Apps with OData V4.
+This repository contains the material for the SAP TechEd 2020 session **IIS360 - Simplify Development of SAP Fiori Apps with OData V4**.

 ## Overview

-This session introduces attendees to the creation of a SAP Fiori elements app based on an OData V4 service.
-You will start with a SAP Cloud Application Programming Model (nodeJS) based sample service, and make usage of the different SAP Fiori tools in order to generate and extend the app.
+This session introduces attendees to the creation of a SAP Fiori elements Floorplans for OData V4 app.\
+You will start in the SAP Business Application Studio with a sample service (based on the SAP Cloud Application Programming Model for nodeJS), and make usage of the SAP Fiori tools in order to generate and extend the app.

 ## Requirements